A data visualization-based self-management tool for youth with chronic pain

 (below) in PowerBI, showing the emotions through a ribbon chart, sleep through horizontal bars, worry though an area chart and sleep quality through a pie chart

-To review the medium-fidelity prototypes of the visualizations and app, we interviewed 5 proxy users, who were either young adults, or people with previous chronic pain experience (since our access to the actual target demographic was restricted at this point).
-Similar to the interviews for our low-fi prototype, we had semi-structured interviews with UEQ-based surveys for the visualizations.
+To review the medium-fidelity prototypes of the visualizations and app, we interviewed 5 proxy users, who were either young adults, or people with previous chronic pain experience.
+Participants found the visualizations useful, and would want to continue using such an application in their daily lives.
+This concluded the course project, post which I took up working on this project for my thesis.

 How did that turn out?